-- U9 U14 MAYSA Recreational Leagues (i.e. Tiers 3 & 4): All MAYSA scheduled games will have the referees assigned by a Licensed Referee Assignor.
-Each Club should contract with a Licensed Referee Assignors for their recreational games. - High School, MAYSA League Competitive (i.e. Tiers 1 & 2) and State Leagues: clubs with teams in these divisions have the option to have the referees assigned by the MAYSA Licensed Referee Assignor, based on availability.
+- U9 U14 MAYSA Recreational Leagues (i.e., Tiers 3 & 4): All MAYSA scheduled games will have the referees assigned by a Licensed Referee Assignor.
+Each Club should contract with a Licensed Referee Assignors for their recreational games. - High School Small Sided, Classic (i.e., Tiers 1 & 2) and State Leagues: Teams in these divisions have their referees assigned by the MAYSA Licensed Referee Assignor, based on availability.